castorgit/RL_course/README.md

 Repository with Examples and Exercises for an Introuductory Reinforcement Learning Course.
 Based on the Sutton/Barto Textbook

-The files in this repository are based on Gymnasium (farama foundation) and Pytorch (for Deep Reinforcement Learning) They are kept simple for educational purposes
+The files in this repository are based on Gymnasium (farama foundation) and Pytorch (for Deep Reinforcement Learning) They are kept as simple as possible for educational purposes

+They are not created to beat any score, but to understand characteristics and differences between the approaches.

 Classification structure